quocduyvu6262/comments-toxicity-analyzer/README.md

 Example: A **toxicity score of 0.8** indicates a highly toxic comment, while a **profanity score of 0.2** suggests minimal offensive language.

+### Key Technologies Used

+- **Next.js**: A framework for building responsive user interfaces.
+- **FastAPI**: A high-performance web framework for creating APIs.
+- **Google Perspective**: A machine learning model to classify and score comments across six toxicity attributes.

 ## Screenshots

 ![image1](https://github.com/user-attachments/assets/f3f3a3e2-dea9-4945-a12e-e648bfe6a1dc)